 - Why We Love It: make ahead, <10 ingredients, beginner-friendly

 We’re just as pickle-obsessed as the rest of you, but there are limits to our love (Kool-Aid pickles yes, Reese’s pickles no).
-Of all the concoctions out there, ♬ original sound - Jen Curley ">@snackqween’s ranch pickles—made with nothing but a jar of dill spears and a packet of Hidden Valley ranch seasoning—is the most epic.
+'Snack Qween's' ranch pickles are made with nothing but a jar of dill spears and a packet of Hidden Valley ranch seasoning—is the most epic.

 8. Carrot Dip